 Most states in the Asia Pacific region have signed and ratified/acceded to the Convention, although there are significant gaps among the Pacific Island States.
-The Cook Islands, Kiribati, Marshall Islands, Federated States of Micronesia, Nauru Niue, Samoa, and Tuvalu are non signatories.
-Myanmar has signed, but not yet acceded.

-Specific information regarding the status of individual states is provided at: http://www.unog.ch/80256EE600585943/%28httpPages%29/7BE6CBBEA0477B52C12571860035FD5C?OpenDocument c.
+Kiribati, Federated States of Micronesia, Niue, Samoa, and Tuvalu are non signatories.
+Specific information regarding the status of individual states is provided at: http://disarmament.un.org/treaties/t/bwc c.
 Significant Reservations to the BTWC / Explanations of Accession